jundalisay/sp/content/en/research/indian/gospel/chapter-36d.md

 "There is another kind of love, known as urjhitabhakti, an ecstatic love of God that overflows, as it were.
 When it is awakened, the devotee 'laughs and weeps and dances and sings'.
 Chaitanyadeva is an example of this love.
 Rāma said to Lakshmana, 'Brother, if anywhere you see the manifestation of urjhita bhakti, know for certain that I am there.'"

+{{< r a="Girish" >}}
-GIRlSH: "Everything is possible through your grace.
+Everything is possible through your grace.
 What was I before?
-And see what I am now."
+See what I am now.
+{{< /r >}}

 MASTER: "You had latent tendencies; so they are manifesting themselves now.
 Nothing happens except at the proper time.
 Take the case of a patient.
 Nature has almost cured him, when the physician prescribes a herb and asks him to drink its juice.
 After taking the medicine he is completely cured.
 Now, is the patient cured by the medicine, or does he get well by himself?
 Who can tell?

 "Lakshmana said to Lava and Kusa: 'You are mere children; you don't know Rāma's power.
 At the touch of His feet, Ahalyā, who had been turned into a stone, got back her human form.'
 Lava and Kusa said: 'Revered sir, we know that.
 We have heard the story.
 The stone became Ahalyā because of the power of the holy man's words.
 The sage

 Gautama said to her: "In the Tretayuga, Rāma will pass this hermitage.
 You will become Hanuman being again at the touch of His feet."'
 Now, who can tell whether the miracle